Where Are They Now?

 Pierre, "Lucky": KHJ, 1961-63; KGFJ, 1968-74; KUTE, 1974-84; KACD, 1996-98.
 Lucky is active with the Hispanic community and appears at local dance nightclubs and hosts special party nights.

-Piersal, Jim: KABC, 1965.
+PIERSAL, Jim: KABC, 1965.
 KABC was in the second season of experimenting with "SportsTalk" and the author of Fear Strikes Out and a major league baseball player co-hosted the program during the off-season in 1965.
+He died June 3, 2017, after a months-long illness.
+He was 87.Piersall spent eight of his 17 major league seasons with the Red Sox (1950, '52-58).
+The two-time Gold Glove Award winner appeared in 931 games for Boston, primarily as a center fielder alongside fellow Red Sox Hall of Famers Jackie Jensen and Ted Williams.
+He was named an All-Star in 1954 and 1956.

-(Donna Page; Ashley Paige; Ross Porter; and Tony Potts)
+(Donna Page, Ashley Paige, Dr. Drew Pinsky, and Tony Potts)

 Pigg, Tony: KPPC, 1972.
-Tony is the announcer on Live With Regis & Kelly.
+Out of Sacramento, for many years, Tony was the announcer on Live With Regis & Kelly and then to Kelly and Michael.

 Pina, Jaime: XETRA, 2006.
 Jaime was with XETRA.